RyadC/Facial-recognition-app/README.md

-# Getting Started with Create React App
+# Getting Started with the Facial Recognition App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Whats is the project

 In the project directory, you can run:

+## How it works

 ### `npm start`